ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 12. Click View -> Purge Game List Cache if the Reloaded Icon is not appearing on the new entry.
 If it still does not appear, the files were not properly replaced

 # Credits

 ### Direct Contributions

 - LimblessVector
 : Project Lead

 - dreamsyntax
-: Reloaded Co-Hacker, Major Help and Feedback
+: Reloaded Co-Developer, work on Heroes Power Plant, other misc tools

 - TheHatedGravity
 : Model, Movie, and Font Help

 - BlazinZzetti
-: Code Contributor and Help
+: Code Contributor, Developer of Shadow SX, and Help

 ### Thanks